mikabohinen/nvim-nix/README.md

 # Nvim-Nix

-A reproducible, declarative Neovim configuration using Nix flakes, following minimalist vim philosophy with essential modern enhancements.
+A reproducible, declarative Neovim configuration using Nix flakes, following a minimalist Vim philosophy with essential modern enhancements.

 ## Features